-- The Project Developer shall ensure that the contractor provides the necessary driver training to key personnel to minimise the potential of incidents on the public road network; - Implement the relevant transport impact mitigations measures as detailed in Section 10.2 above. - The Project Developer shall ensure that the contractor erects temporary signs warning motorists of construction vehicles on the approaches to the access road - This is an agricultural area, home to many species of small fauna, including livestock and wild animals.
-Stray animals on/crossing the road is a common occurrence that could result in a collision; - Excessive fine and loose material was observed along the various roads creating visibility concerns in dry weather and slippery conditions in wet weather; - Additional vehicles on the road will be subject to these hazards, with a potential for an increase in incidents; - The passing through towns and homesteads along the route is a serious safety concern that needs to be included in the TMP; - The interaction of concrete delivery trucks on the public road network is a safety concern and one that should be avoided as far as possible.
-Thus the Project Developer should consider instructing the contractor to provided two batching plants, one for Loxton WEF 1 & 2 and one for Loxton WEF 3; and - The area is prone to flash flooding, resulting in drifts being impassable.
+- The Project Developer shall ensure that the contractor provides the necessary driver training to key personnel to minimise the potential of incidents on the public road network; - Implement the relevant transport impact mitigations measures as detailed in Section 10.2 above. - The Project Developer shall ensure that the contractor erects temporary signs on the public road network, warning motorists of construction vehicles on the approaches to the various Access Points to the proposed developments; - This is an agricultural area, home to many species of small fauna, including livestock and wild animals.
+Stray animals on/crossing the road is a common occurrence that could result in a collision; - Additional vehicles on the road will be subject to the identified hazards, with a potential for an increase in incidents; - The passing through towns and homesteads along the route is a serious safety concern that needs to be included in the TMP; - The interaction of concrete delivery trucks on the public road network is a safety concern and one that should be avoided as far as possible.
+Thus, the Project Developer should consider instructing the contractor to provided two batching plants, one for Loxton WEF 1 & 2 and one for Loxton WEF 3; and - The area is prone to flash flooding, resulting in drifts being impassable.
 Road users need to be sensitised as to the intrinsic dangers of crossing these drifts when in flood.